Diegomca98/4geeks-ml-template-prjs/README.md

-# Time Series Forecasting - Project Tutorial
+# Time Series Forecasting - Kaggle Competition

 - Understand a new dataset.
 - Analyze the time series and study its characteristics.